Volksraad (Dutch East Indies): Formation and actions

 The Volksraad was officially founded in Weltevreden, Batavia, Java, on 18 May 1918 by the Governor-General of the Dutch East Indies, Johan Paul, Count van Limburg Stirum (1873–1948).
 The building used for the Volksraad, built by the Dutch in 1830, is on Jalan Pejambon in Central Jakarta.
-In 1945 it was used for meetings of the Investigating Committee for Preparatory Work for Independence, and as future president Sukarno gave his famous Pancasila speech there, it is now known as the Pancasila Building (Gedung Pancasila).
+In 1945 it was used for meetings of the Investigating Committee for Preparatory Work for Independence.
+As future president Sukarno gave his famous Pancasila speech there, it is now known as the Pancasila Building (Gedung Pancasila).